 I am summarizing the tank preparation task in this Section.
 Fill it with clean tap water.
 Add de-chlorinator and measure the current levels of nitrites, ammonia, and heavy metal and wait until the water filters have done their job of reducing these elements for you.

 Once you are done with all that, float your Goldfish bag into the aquarium, this is a float acclimation method.
 It will equalize the temperature of the Goldfish bag with the aquarium water.

-All you have to do is open the top of the bag containing the new Goldfish and adding ¼ cups of aquarium water into it.
+All you have to do is open the top of the bag containing the new Goldfish and add ¼ cup of aquarium water to it.

 You need to carry on this practice for a reasonable length of 30 minutes, and when the time is up, you can now dump your Goldfish into the aquarium.